Order of Malta Ambulance Corps: National organisation

 The Order of Malta Ambulance Corps aims to have at least one unit based in every county in Ireland.
 The island of Ireland is divided into nine regions, each region administered by a regional director.

 Regions and units

-The island of Ireland is divided into nine regions, each with an appointed regionaldirector who reports directly to the Deputy National Director.
+The island of Ireland is divided into nine regions, each with an appointed regional director who reports directly to the Deputy National Director.
 The regions are: